Quebecca/qc_comments/README.md

             maxRecords = 30
         }

-        // Specify the export date format
+        // Specify the date format for the exported csv file csvExport {
-        csvExport {
             filename {
                 dateFormat = YmdHi